Victong-28/Project2Phase/README.md

 * Scout for Talent Based on ROI: Identify and partner with directors who have a proven track record of high average ROI, as director talent is a massive factor in profitability.

 * Target the G/PG-13 Sweet Spot: Develop films with G and PG-13 ratings to capture the widest possible audience and maximize revenue potential.
+### Technologies used
+* Python: The primary programming language used for the data analysis.

+* Pandas: A Python library used for data manipulation and cleaning.
+It helped in organizing the movie dataset.

+* Matplotlib and Seaborn: A Python library used for creating the visualizations (scatter plots and bar charts) to identify key relationships and trends in the data.

 ### Conclusion
 * By adopting this data-driven strategy, the new movie studio can confidently enter the film industry, make informed decisions, and build a strong foundation for long-term success.
 The recommendations provide a clear, low-risk path to profitability without needing to compete directly with blockbuster giants.